What We Offer

 • We will also reimburse refreshments for events, such as community peer groups at the rate of $4 per person, to a maximum of $50.

 • This fund is also available for you to create any type of free education that fits within the perinatal period, please feel free to get creative as to how you could use this funding.
-We will reimburse for each antenatal resource delivered at a negotiable rate for no more than the total amount of $850 GST inclusive if applicable.
-There is no limit to the amount of times you may apply for this funding.
+We will reimburse for each perinatal educational resource or event delivered at a negotiable rate for no more than the total amount of $850 GST inclusive if applicable.
+There is no limit to the number of times you may apply for this funding.
 These resources or events must adhere to the conditions set out in our 'Terms of Engagement' document.

 • Some examples of ways to use this fund could be: